MindSphere Remote Services Data-Server-Option for reverse access to Service Network¶

 Info: With reverse access Devices access apps or data in Service Networks.
 However, apps and data located on these acting Devices may still be accessed in parallel by apps residing in Service Networks, if the required Protocol Applications were setup and if necessary access rights were granted.

 The following examples assume, that the required Devices named PC m01 or PC i02 were created and registered with MRS. We further assume, that PC i02 runs a Device Endpoint and a client for a ticketing system.
 Similarly, PC m01 runs a Service Endpoint and a server of the used ticketing system.
-So the underlying use case is PC i02 raises a ticket on PC m01.
+The underlying use case is PC i02 raising a ticket on PC m01.

 Example: Administrator creates Protocol Application using "DTT Reverse"¶

 The MRS Protocol Hub opens and displays all available protocol templates.
-The ones belonging to needed "Data & Server Option" are tagged accordingly.
+The ones belonging to required "Data & Server Option" are tagged accordingly.
 Please select Dynamic Transparent Tunnel - Reverse.

 In this step we assign the name Ticketing Server Access to the new DTT-R Protocol Application.
 We also select a Target Endpoint residing in a Service Network from the provided list.
 In this example we select PC i02.